 What is a Neighbourhood Forum and what can it do?

 A Neighbourhood Forum has the power to produce a Neighbourhood Plan.
 This can include specific policies and land allocations but must be broadly in alignment with the Council’s own Local Plan, including on housing numbers.
 Preparation of a Neighbourhood Plan has to go through a defined process including consultation on a draft Plan, consideration by an independent Examiner and a public referendum before approval.
 Once adopted the Neighbourhood Plan forms part of the Statutory Development Plan for the area.

-Simple guidance on Neighbourhood Planning
+Guidance on Neighbourhood Planning

 Government National Planning Practice Guidance

-For any further information on this consultation please contact [email protected]
+For any further information please contact [email protected].